Romantic Warrior (horse)

-Romantic Warrior (foaled March 18, 2018) is a multiple Group 1 winning champion thoroughbred racehorse that was born in Ireland and trained in Hong Kong.
-After he arrived in Hong Kong in June 2021, he scored a five-race winning streak, including a championship of the Hong Kong Classic Mile.
-He is currently owned by Lau Pak Fai and trained by Danny Shum Chap Shing.
-In 2022, he was named the Champion Middle-Distance Horse, the Champion Four-Year-Old and the Most Improved Horse.
-He is notable for winning the Cox Plate in 2023 and the Hong Kong Cup in 2022, 2023 and 2024.
-He also won the Yasuda Kinen in 2024, being the first foreign-trained horse in 18 years to win at Tokyo Racecourse since Bullish Luck in 2006, also in the same race.
+Romantic Warrior (浪漫勇士, foaled: March 18, 2018) is a multiple Group 1 winning champion thoroughbred racehorse that was born in Ireland and trained in Hong Kong.
+After arriving in Hong Kong in June of 2021, he scored a five-race winning streak, including a championship of the Hong Kong Classic Mile.
+He was owned by Peter Lau Pak Fai and trained by Danny Shum Chap Shing.

+In 2022, Romantic Warrior was named Champion Middle-Distance Horse, Champion Four-Year-Old, and Most Improved Horse.
+He is notable for winning the Cox Plate in 2023 and the Hong Kong Cup in 2022, 2023, 2024 and 2025.
+He also won the Yasuda Kinen in 2024, being the first foreign-trained horse to win at Tokyo Racecourse since Bullish Luck in the 2006 Hong Kong Cup.

+Romantic Warrior is the only racehorse to win four Hong Kong Cups.
+In 2026, Romantic Warrior became the third Hong Kong triple crown horse, winning all three of Hong Kong Stewards' Cup, Hong Kong Gold Cup, and Hong Kong Champions & Chater Cup.

 Racing career

 Notable performances by Romantic Warrior include: